shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 ### Multi-master replication

 For creating multi-master replication we need to have EC2 instance with Bucardo.
-Create new instance based on Ubuntu 16.04:
+Create a new instance based on Ubuntu 16.04:

-* use same region as RDS instances
+* use the same region as RDS instances

-* use same VPC, subnet group and security group as RDS
+* use same VPC, subnet group, and security group as RDS

 * tag: Name — bucardo-stage

-* create new SSH keypair bucardo-stage
+* create a new SSH key pair bucardo-stage

 Connect to instance and install Bucardo: